the1lab/1lab/src/Cat/Instances/OFE.lagda.md

     ap₂ _∷_ (ap (head x) p) (steps xs ys n (ap tail p))
 ```

-Since the rest of this proof is a simple case bash[^5 cases are
+Since the rest of this proof is a simple case bash,^[5 cases are
-reflexivity, 2 assume an impossibility], we've hidden it on the website.
+reflexivity, 2 assume an impossibility.] we've hidden it on the website.
 You can choose to display comments on the side bar, or check out this
 module on GitHub.